CMihai99/CMihai99/README.md

 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate with other creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute to open-source projects
-- ⚡ Fun fact: I love to draw and experiment with new topics!

 ---